Clinic Holiday Schedule

 - Augusta Pediatrics open 8 a.m. - 12 p.m.

-- Same Day clinics (Riverside, Stuarts Draft, and Specialty Same Day Care Culpeper) open 8 a.m. - 12 p.m.
+- Same Day clinics (Riverside, Stuarts Draft, and Specialty and Same Day Care Culpeper) are open 8 a.m. - 12 p.m., except Pediatric and Specialty Care Riverside, which will be closed